 Where to Stash All That Cash

-It can be unnerving to be carrying a large sum of cash.
+It can be unnerving to be carrying a large sum of cash anywhere.
 So what do you do with it to ensure it stays safe?
-While traveling to Cuba, we recommend that you keep these funds on your person in a secure and safe place that’s not going to fall out of a pocket.
+While flying to Cuba, we recommend that you keep these funds on your person in a secure and safe place that’s not going to fall out of a pocket.

 Once in Cuba, we recommend keeping the bulk of your funds in your luggage at your casa particular, while retaining whatever spending money you’ll need for your daily outings.
 Theft does not seem to be much of an issue in Cuba.
 But just as in any large city in the world, there is a nominal risk of being pick-pocketed, so it is best to not keep large sums of cash on you while walking around the streets of Old Havana and other busy tourist destinations in Cuba.